Logimethods/nats-connector-spark/README.md

     </dependency>
   </dependencies>
 ```
-If you don't already have your pom.xml configured for using Maven snapshots, you'll also need to add the following repository to your pom.xml.
+If you don't already have your pom.xml configured for using Maven snapshots from Sonatype / Nexus, you'll also need to add the following repository to your pom.xml.

 ```xml
 <repositories>